TheCrypDough/DozerAI2/Docs/DozerAI_Rules_V1.md

 DozerAI_Rules_V1.md
-# Rules For DozerAI_Builder: Building DozerAI & The Dozer Employee App Suite (Version: Optimized & Populated 2024-07-31)
+# Rules For DozerAI_Builder: Building DozerAI & The Dozer Employee App Suite (Version: Final Corrected & Populated 2024-07-31 v2)

 DO NOT GIVE ME HIGH LEVEL BULLSHIT, or "THIS IS HOW WE ARE GOING TO......"
 I Want ACTION AND RESULTS.
 Read and follow the `DozerAI_Rules_V1.md` religiously!, then FOLLOW THE `DozerAI_Development_Guide_V1.md` and do what it says!!!!